 Public Transport That Brings You All Over The Country

-Cars are expensive in Singapore, thanks to the limited landmass we have on the little red dot.
+Cars can be expensive for some in Singapore, thanks to the limited landmass we have on the little red dot.
 The Singapore government regulates traffic on the roads by making cars a luxury, so not everyone is able to own one.
 You might think this unfair, but then, why would you even need a car when the public transport options travel almost anywhere on the island?

 The Mass Rapid Transit (MRT) is a rail system that can be compared to the London Underground or Tokyo Metro, and it is the main transport option if you want to get around Singapore quickly.
 With a total of 119 stations in operation and a further 61 planned for the future, you’ll be able to reach anywhere in Singapore quickly in air-conditioned comfort.